-Which Frequency Is Best For Whole Body Vibration?
+Which Frequency Delivers the Best Whole Body Vibration?

 Various theories exist to answer this question.
 As you will learn, the short answer is that first it depends on your exercise goal; are you trying to relieve tight back muscles, tone up your arms or strengthen your legs?
 Secondly it depends on your body; are you heavy or light, young or old, trained or untrained?
 All of these factors influence what is the perfect frequency for you personally.